Norfolk Southern train derails in Springfield, Ohio; no hazardous materials aboard, railway company says

 On Feb.
 3, a Norfolk Southern train carrying hazardous materials derailed in a fiery crash in East Palestine, Ohio.
 Of the 38 cars that derailed, about 10 contained hazardous materials.
 Hundreds of residents were evacuated, and crews later conducted a controlled release of toxic chemicals, including vinyl chloride, because of the risk that the derailment could cause an explosion.

-The Environmental Protection Agency has so far said that air quality levels remain at safe levels.
-However, on Thursday the EPA said that it had ordered Norfolk Southern to conduct dioxin tests at the site of the derailment, and if those dioxin levels were found to be at unsafe levels, it would order an immediate cleanup.
+The Environmental Protection Agency has so far said that air quality levels in East Palestine remain at safe levels.
+However, on Thursday the EPA said that it had ordered Norfolk Southern to conduct dioxin tests at the site of the derailment, and if those dioxin levels are found to be at unsafe levels, it would order an immediate cleanup.

-Transportation Secretary Pete Buttigieg, who was also criticized for not visiting East Palestine until three weeks after the derailment, tweeted Saturday night that he had been briefed by Federal Railroad Administration staff about the Springfield derailment and had also spoken to Ohio Gov. Mike DeWine on the incident.

 Springfield is located about 200 miles southwest of East Palestine.